Lucy Bronze: 2007–2013: Youth squads

+2013–2014: Debut and playing as centre-half

 When Bronze was 16, her parents were approached by Mónica Jorge of the Portuguese football association, who extended an invitation for Bronze to join and train with Portugal.
 Bronze later said she seriously considered this offer for several years and was prepared to switch to Portugal when she was 22; though she was playing for the England youth teams, she was consistently left out of the senior England squad under manager Hope Powell.
 Through relatives, she would also have been eligible to play for Scotland.
 Bronze made her debut for the England senior team on 26 June 2013 as a substitute in the 67th minute for Dunia Susi in a friendly against world champions Japan at the Pirelli Stadium in Burton-upon-Trent.
 She had a claimed goal disallowed in the 89th minute of the 1–1 draw.
 The following month, she was an unused member of the squad at Euro 2013 in Sweden, a group stage exit.

 Bronze scored her first England goal on 14 June 2014, in a 3–0 away win over Belarus in World Cup qualification; she scored again on 17 September 2014, as England concluded their qualification process with a 10–0 away win over Montenegro and a 100% record, with Bronze having played in nine of the ten matches.
 On 23 November 2014 Bronze started in the first England women's match at Wembley Stadium, a 0–3 loss to Germany.
 In her first years with England, she played as a centre-half alongside Steph Houghton, with Alex Scott first choice in Bronze's preferred right-back role.